-"...take a completely red cow, without a blemish and that had no yoke laid upon it."
+"And they shall take to you a completely red cow, without a blemish and that had no yoke laid upon it."
 (19:2)

 For one who considers himself without blemish, the yoke of Heaven has not come upon him - for if a person would have the yoke of Heaven upon him, he would know that there is no person who does not have a blemish.